net-lisias-ksp/Principia/Concepts.md

     This frame is the one in which the stock KSP displays its conics (the trajectories are only conics in this particular kind of frame).

-* Reference frame fixing the barycentre of two celestials and the line between them
+* Reference frame fixing the barycentre of two celestials and the line between them (e.g. Earth Moon Barycentric, EMB)

     You can use the panel to pick the two celestials that determine the plotting frame.
 This plotting frame is pinned on the barycentre (i.e., centre of mass) of the two celestials and the line between the celestials appears immobile.
 Take the case of the Earth and the Moon.
 Curiously the barycentre of the Earth-Moon system is located about 1700 km *inside* the Earth.
 That point will appear immobile (not that it matters because you don't want your rocket to go there).
 More interestingly, both the Earth and the Moon will stay in fixed directions, although their distance will vary a bit over time (due to the eccentricity of the Moon's orbit).
 The distant stars, the Sun and all other celestials will appear to move around.